LettError/designSpaceRoboFontExtension/README.md

 * `splitAnisotropic(location)` returns the x and y components of this location as two separate location dicts.
 * `generateUFOs(useVarlib=None)`: generate all the available instances as UFOs.
 This will calculate all glyphs, kerning, and font info for each instance.
 While pretty fast, this will take a bit of time.
 At whichever path is stored in the instanceDescriptors.
 If no instances are defined, nothing will generate.
 * `getLocationType(location)` returns `anisotropic, continuousLocation, discreteLocation, locHorizontal, locVertical`.
-* `makeInstance(instanceDescriptor, glyphNames=None, decomposeComponents=False, pairs=None, bend=False)` this makes a single UFO instance. `glyphNames` is an optional list of glyph names to exclusively generate. `decomposeComponents` can be True to decompose all glyphs.
-This is useful when generating small sets of outlines for a preview. `pairs` is an optional list of kern pairs to make.
-If none are give, all kerning will be calculated.
+* `makeInstance(instanceDescriptor, glyphNames=None, decomposeComponents=False, pairs=None, bend=False)` this makes a single UFO instance.
+	* `glyphNames` is an optional list of glyph names to exclusively generate.
+	* `decomposeComponents` can be True to decompose all glyphs.
+This is useful when generating small sets of outlines for a preview.
+	* `pairs` is an optional list of kern pairs to make.
+If no pairs given, all kerning will be calculated.
 * `randomLocation()` returns a good random location, for quick testing and entertainment.
-  * `extrapolate`: is a factor of the (max-min) distance.
-0 = nothing, 0.1 = 0.1 * (max - min).
+  * `extrapolate`: is a factor of the `(max-min)` distance. `0 = no extrapolation, 0.1 = 0.1 * (max - min)`.
   * `anisotropic= True`: *all* continuous axes get separate x, y values
   * for discrete axes: random selection from the defined values.
   * for continuous axes: interpolated value between axis.minimum and axis.maximum